-So, you’ve decided to launch a new technology in your company.
+So, you’ve decided to launch a new communications app technology in your company.
 The purchasing of it is the easy part.
 Now you need to make sure people know about it and actually use it.
-One of the most important aspects of deploying a new technology is to communicate how something new to them isn’t about just having to do something different.
+One of the most important aspects of deploying a new communications app is to communicate how something new to them isn’t about just having to do something different.
 Rather it should be about how it will bring value to them and even might have the ability to make their job and lives more efficient and better.

 Having worked with companies of all sizes – enterprise, medium and small – in deploying theEMPLOYEEapp, we have seen some really cool, creative and fun ways companies have communicated the what, when and why to their employees regarding their new mobile app.
 Here are some of our favorites: